SpecFlowOSS/SpecFlow/docs/Installation/Project-and-Item-Templates.md

 ### Creating a New Project from the Template

-After installing the templates, create a new project using the following command:
+After installing the templates, you can create a new project using the following command:

 `dotnet new specflowproject`